 Working for Today… Tomorrow… And Beyond…

-Deron’s Transition program is designed to assist students in making a smooth transition from high school to adult life.
+The Deron School’s Transition program at both the Union and the Montclair Campus are designed to assist students in making a smooth transition from high school to adult life.
 Integrated into all areas of the school program, activities are based upon individual student’s needs, interests and abilities.

 Every student’s Transition program is composed of activities in the following areas:

 - Academic Instruction (with emphasis on functional / daily living skills)